CMihai99/fyndro/Documentation/admin-guide/README.md

 -   There are various files in the Documentation/ subdirectory: these typically contain important notes so please read them.

-## Installing the source
+## Installing sources

-When installing the full sources, put the archive in a directory where you have permissions (e.g. your home directory) and unpack it manually, or by using Windows Powershell v5.0+:
+When installing full sources, put the archive in a directory where you have permissions (e.g. your home directory) and unpack it manually, or by using Windows Powershell v5.0+: